Kevin J. Madigan: Education

-B.A., magna cum laude, College of the Holy Cross (English Language and Literature), 1982.
+Madigan attended the College of the Holy Cross, graduating magna cum laude in 1982 with a Bachelor of Arts (BA) in English literature.
+He then completed graduate studies at the University of Virginia, where he obtained a Master of Arts (MA) in English literature in 1984 before attending the University of Chicago Divinity School, earning a Master of Divinity (MDiv) in 1985 and then a Ph.D. with distinction in the history of Christianity in 1992.
+His dissertation was supervised by Bernard McGinn.

+In 1991, Madigan was a Fulbright Scholar in Italy.
+From 1992 to 1994, he was a post-doctoral fellow at Chicago's Institute for the Advanced Study of Religion.

 Areas of specialization and early career

 Madigan trained in medieval Christianity at the University of Chicago under Bernard McGinn.
 While at Chicago, Madigan took courses with Professor Jon D. Levenson, with whom, after Madigan joined the Harvard faculty, he would collaborate in publication and in the editing of the journal Harvard Theological Review.
 After taking his doctorate, Madigan also trained at the Summer Institute on the Holocaust and Jewish Civilization, then held annually under the direction of Peter Hayes and sponsored by Chicago's Holocaust Educational Foundation.
 The following summer, he studied under the then-dean of American Holocaust scholars, the late Raul Hilberg at the United States Holocaust Memorial Museum in Washington.
-In 1994, Madigan took his first "ladder" job as Assistant Professor of Church History at Catholic Theological Union (CTU) in Chicago; he would be tenured there in the Spring of 1999.
+In 1994, Madigan took his first "ladder" job as Assistant Professor of Church History at Catholic Theological Union (CTU) in Chicago; he would be tenured there in the spring of 1999.
 While on the faculty of CTU, Madigan came under the influence of distinguished scholars, such as Robert Schreiter, Zachary Hayes, Donald Senior, John Pawlikowski, and Carolyn Osiek.
-He would collaborate in publications with several of these colleagues even after leaving Chicago for Cambridge in the Summer of 1999.
+He would collaborate in publications with several of these colleagues even after leaving Chicago for Cambridge in the summer of 1999.